 Introduction to the principles of planning, preparation, and presentation of nutritionally balanced meals.
 Adaptation of basic cooking techniques to lower the fat and caloric content.
 Alternative methods and ingredients will be used to achieve a healthier cooking style.
-Prerequisites: CHEF 1301 and IFWA 1310.
+Prerequisites: CHEF 1301 with a grade of "C" or better, CHEF 1305 with a grade of "C" or better, and IFWA 1310.
 3 credit hours.
 (W)